The Best Men’s Loafers Are the Answer to Virtually Every Situation

 You haven’t heard?
 We’re living in a post-sneaker society, dawg.
 The backlash to sneakerhead oversaturation has been swift and well-documented, and for the average guy who wants to look good but might not have his finger on the beating pulse, finding a warm-weather replacement for his New Balance 550s can be a monumental task.
 No need to fret, because there’s another shoe that’s equally easy to wear and suitable for a range of occasions — the loafer.

-You’re probably familiar with the penny loafer design as a fan favorite for grandpas, and now, TikTok hotties, but there are tons of diffrent types of loafers, too, from lug soled joints on down, i.e. there’s a pair for your dainty feet, too.
+You’re probably familiar with the penny loafer design as a fan favorite for grandpas, and now, TikTok hotties, but there are tons of different types of loafers, too, from lug soled joints on down, i.e. there’s a pair for your dainty feet, too.
 And not just because they’re the only alternative to sneakers (surprise: they’re not).
 The loafer has revealed itself to be a no-brainer, with a comfortable, slip-on fit and durability that comes with a leather shoe, and with a pivot to tailoring and irreverent looks, it’s never been easier to pair a…well, pair with your closet.

 Which Loafers Are Right for Me?

 As we mentioned, the genealogy of loafers is an expansive one.
-Our primary suggestion for any dude looking for that perfect part dress-part causal shoe is, of course, the simple penny loafer, which can be adequately worn with your newly purchased wedding suit and Patagonia baggies alike.
+Our primary suggestion for any dude looking for that perfect part dress-part causal shoe is, of course, the simple penny loafer, which can be adequately worn with your newly purchased travel blazer and Patagonia baggies alike.
 If your lifestyle requires a dressier option, try a Venetian cut — indicated by a smooth, sans-cut-out upper that skews more formal than its penny loafer brethren.
 If you’re less interested in loafers and more interested in puddle-busting stompers, we’ll direct you to your classic lug-sole loafer, a behemoth of a dress shoe stacked on a chunky (hopefully Vibram) unit.

-How to Wear Loafers
+How to Style Loafers

 We get it.
 As a historically dressy style, you might harbor some reservations about how to incorporate the lowly loafer into your everyday wardrobe.
 We’ve already demonstrated one way of doing it — the underrated pairing with athletic shorts — but for the most part, it’s as simple as keeping the same outfits you’ve wearing and swapping out those slides and sneakers for a pair of penny loafers.